Knowledge Bases

 Select or create a Knowledge Base

-Configure the content to be added (either directly or via variables)
+Configure content to be added (directly or via workflow variables)

-When the workflow runs, this information will be stored in your Knowledge Base
+When the workflow runs, information is automatically stored

 Capturing important information during workflow execution